Renunciation

 MN141

-For someone living a modern lifestyle, renunciation can be difficult to understand.
-It can also be understood as letting go, freeing oneself, abandoning, surrendering, relinquishment, or unbinding.
+For someone living a modern lifestyle, renunciation can be a challenging concept to grasp.
+It can also be thought of as letting go, freeing oneself, abandoning, surrendering, relinquishing, or unbinding.

-Renunciation does not mean rejecting or avoiding all worldly things; rather, it involves understanding that the mind, by entangling itself in its own fabrications, creates much of the unhappiness and suffering we experience.
+Renunciation does not mean rejecting or avoiding all worldly things.
+Instead, it is the realization that much of the unhappiness and suffering we experience is created by the mind as it entangles itself in its own fabrications.

-It is the realization that anything subject to change: such as forms, feelings, perceptions, thoughts, and consciousness, if taken personally or viewed as "self," will inevitably lead to stress and dissatisfaction.
+It is the realization that anything subject to change, such as forms, feelings, perceptions, thoughts, and consciousness, what we call experience, if taken personally or viewed as "self," will inevitably lead to stress and dissatisfaction.

-Renunciation is recognizing that the way to free ourselves from this entanglement is through the Noble Eightfold Path and the Gradual Training.
-This requires an understanding that true peace, free from the stress and dissatisfaction caused by the cycles of desire, aversion, and unknowing, is genuine happiness.
+Renunciation arises from recognizing that the path to freedom from this entanglement lies in the Noble Eightfold Path and the Gradual Training.
+It is the understanding that true peace, free from the stress and dissatisfaction caused by the cycles of desire, aversion, and not knowing, is genuine happiness.

-Renunciation is not just a concept, thought, philosophy, or view.
-It is a deeply felt, whole-body, and conscious process or intention to continually liberate oneself from stress and unhappiness by disentangling oneself from the "World", the Five Aggregates.
+Renunciation is not merely a concept, philosophy, or intellectual view.
+It is a deeply felt, whole-body, and conscious process, a deliberate intention to continually liberate oneself from stress and unhappiness by disentangling oneself from the "world" and the Five Aggregates.

 Renunciation In Ancient Times